What is Autologous Fibrin Disc Repair?

-A sample of your blood is taken and processed to concentrate fibrin (which is part of the normal clotting cascade), along with other potent anti-inflammatory and growth factors.
-It is combined with your own platelet-rich plasma.
-Then, using fluoroscopic (x-ray) guidance, this concentrated solution of fibrin is carefully injected into the damaged area of your painful disc.
+- A sample of your blood is taken and processed to concentrate fibrinogen (part of the normal clotting cascade), along with potent anti-inflammatory and growth factors.
+This concentrated solution of fibrin is combined with your own platelet rich plasma and donated stem cell factors from a newborn’s placenta.
+Then, using fluoroscopic (x-ray) guidance, this concentrated solution is carefully injected into the damaged area of your painful disc and activated.
 The combined factors fill the tears in the disc wall (the annulus) and seal them.

-The fibrin and growth factors combine to facilitate healing the disc by repairing damaged disc tissue and stimulating the growth of new tissue.
-This provides increased strength and stiffness to the disc wall and also helps to stave off or even reverse degeneration.
-Ultimately, this results in a healthier, less painful disc and improvement in your low back pain.
+- The fibrin, stem cell products, and growth factors combine to facilitate healing of the disc by repairing damaged disc tissue and stimulating growth of new tissue.
+This provides increased strength and stiffness of the disc wall and helps to stave off, slow down, or even reverse degeneration.
+The addition of stem cell products combined with your fibrin and PRP provides additional potent anti-inflammatory and regenerative benefits.
+Additionally, stem cell products injected into the nucleus help to regenerate the water loving, “cushioning” function of the disc.
+Ultimately, this treatment results in a healthier, less painful disc and improvement in your low back pain.

 What to expect during and after Fibrin Disc Repair treatment.

-This minimally invasive procedure takes about one hour and is performed in our state of the art surgery center.
-The patient receives a local anesthetic and has the option of mild IV conscious sedation to ensure maximum comfort during the procedure.
-A needle is carefully advanced using fluoroscopic visualization into the disc and the autologous fibrin concentrate, PRP, and/or stem cell products are injected, filling the gaps/tears in the disc.
+This minimally invasive outpatient procedure takes about one hour and is performed in our state-of-the-art surgery center.
+The patient receives a local anesthetic and has the option of mild intravenous (IV) conscious sedation to ensure maximum comfort during the procedure.
+A needle is carefully advanced under x-ray guidance into the disc.
+Autologous fibrin concentrate, PRP, and stem cell products are injected, filling the gaps/tears in the disc.

-- It’s normal to be sore for a few days after the procedure.
+- It is normal to be sore for a few days after the procedure.
 Both the level of discomfort and the recovery time are minimal, and both are significantly less than you would experience after spinal fusion surgery.

-- You will have some downtime that could range from a few days to a few weeks depending on your condition and the number of discs being treated.
+- There is usually some downtime that could range from a few days to a few weeks post procedure depending upon the condition and number of discs treated.

-- You may have some work restrictions for several days to weeks depending upon the area being treated and the type of activity your work requires.
+- You may have some work restrictions for several days to weeks depending upon the type of activity involved at work (sedentary vs. physical).

-- You will likely have some restrictions from sports activities for a few weeks to months depending on the condition being treated, its severity, and the sport involved.
+- You may have some restrictions from sports activities for a few weeks to months depending on the condition being treated, its severity and the sport involved.

-- You may take mild pain medications, like Tylenol or mild narcotics that you will be prescribed, as needed for several days after the procedure if you experience pain.
+- You may use mild pain medications as needed for a few days after the procedure if you experience pain.

 - Most people notice an improvement in their symptoms within several weeks of the procedure.
-Progressive improvement may continue for up to six months.
+Progressive improvement may continue for six months.